dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### A.4.1 Breakthrough Insight and Architectural Innovation

 **Core Insight:** The problem was not T5's inability to generate educational content, but rather the requirement for perfect JSON syntax precision.
-This realization suggested that separating semantic generation from structural construction could enable T5's educational intelligence while ensuring structural validity.
+This realisation suggested that separating semantic generation from structural construction could enable T5's educational intelligence while ensuring structural validity.

 **Innovation Hypothesis:** Transform the generation task from `T5 → JSON` to `T5 → Function Calls → JSON`, where function calls serve as an intermediate representation that preserves semantic content while enabling programmatic construction of valid structures.